 - Team total totals.
 If both starters are similar quality, the umpire shifts both team totals symmetrically.

 You can see umpire-tagged MLB lines and prop edges on the MLB picks dashboard.
+Public model accountability and head-to-head closing-line-value comparisons on umpire-aware MLB models live on the model leaderboards.

 Why the edge persists